Convertible bond

-Convertible bonds are most often issued by companies with a low credit rating and high growth potential.
 Convertible bonds are also considered debt security because the companies agree to give fixed or floating interest rate as they do in common bonds for the funds of investor.
-To compensate for having additional value through the option to convert the bond to stock, a convertible bond typically has a coupon rate lower than that of similar, non-convertible debt.
+To compensate for having additional value through the option to convert the bond to stock, a convertible bond typically has a yield lower than that of similar, non-convertible debt.
 The investor receives the potential upside of conversion into equity while protecting downside with cash flow from the coupon payments and the return of principal upon maturity.
 These properties—and the fact that convertible bonds trade often below fair value—lead naturally to the idea of convertible arbitrage, where a long position in the convertible bond is balanced by a short position in the underlying equity.

 From the issuer's perspective, the key benefit of raising money by selling convertible bonds is a reduced cash interest payment.
 The advantage for companies of issuing convertible bonds is that, if the bonds are converted to stocks, companies' debt vanishes.
 However, in exchange for the benefit of reduced interest payments, the value of shareholder's equity is reduced due to the stock dilution expected when bondholders convert their bonds into new shares.

 Convertible notes are also a frequent vehicle for seed investing in startup companies, as a form of debt that converts to equity in a future investing round.
 It is a hybrid investment vehicle, which carries the (limited) protection of debt at the start, but shares in the upside as equity if the startup is successful, while avoiding the necessity of valuing the company at too early a stage.

 Types

-Underwriters have been quite innovative and provided several variations of the initial convertible structure.
-Although no formal classification exists in the financial market it is possible to segment the convertible universe into the following sub-types:
+Although no formal classification exists in the financial market it is possible to segment convertibles into the following sub-types: